 ***Please make sure that you have your bar ends capped or plugged.
 As per USAT rules they must be covered in order to enter the transition area.
 If they are not covered you may not enter the transition area.
 Be sure your race number is on your bike.

 The pre-race meetings will take place at the race site on Saturday evening.
 There will be several meetings.
 There is no real set time, so we’ll start when we get a bunch of folks waiting around.
 We will go over the transition area, the course and rules.
 We will be checking in the bikes and we can answer your questions at that time or if you grab us prior to the meeting.

 Parking – Race Day

-There is no parking along West Brook Road as that is now 2-way traffic.
-There will be paid parking available at Million Dollar Beach parking lot and at the Village of Lake George parking – both on Beach Road.
+There is now paid parking along West Brook Road and additional an parking lot area that runs parallel to West Brook.
+There will also be paid parking available at Million Dollar Beach parking lot and at the Village of Lake George parking lot – both on Beach Road.
 As we get closer to the race, we will update any parking information and pass it along.
 NO PARKING ON THE BATTLEFIELD GRASS.

 Race Day Packet Pick-up

 Race day packet pickup will be available at 5:00am on Race day for the BIG George Triathlon.

 You can pick up your chips at the timing table.
 Remember to bring your running bib to get it scanned when you pick up your chip.
 If you have your own neoprene band for the chip you may wear it.
 You can also use your own timing chip if you have it – please bring it to the scoring table.
 Your timing chips will need to be retrieved at the finish line.
 Please be patient or help us remove the chips after you cross the line…